aqwvinh/Basic_guideline_for_Machine_Learning/O. Time series forecasting.md

 1. Convert timestamp to datetime and set it as index
 2. Drop datetime column and some feature engineering (Basic: create month,day, hour columns.
 Advanced: create lags/shifts to use previous data --> ```df['count_prev_week_same_hour'] = df['count'].shift(24*7))```
+3. Split dataset: train before validation before test cuz it ensures that test data are more realistic as they are collected **after training the model**
 4. Forecast using LBGM for example and show features importance

 ```